clojure-emacs/cider/README.md

   different color.
 This makes it easy to spot matching delimiters, orient yourself in the code, and tell which statements are at a given depth.
-Assuming you've already installed RainbowDelimiters you can enable it in nREPL like this:
+Assuming you've already installed RainbowDelimiters you can enable it in the REPL like this:

 ```lisp
 (add-hook 'nrepl-repl-mode-hook 'rainbow-delimiters-mode)